mattitii/Genome-data-processing/README.md

 For example:\
 `loci_extractor_v0.3.sh GRCh37_latest_genomic.gff example_data/loci_SET5.txt CDS 2 example_output`

-The gff can be downloaded from https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh37_latest/refseq_identifiers/GRCh37_latest_genomic.gff.gz
+The example gff can be downloaded from\
+https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh37_latest/refseq_identifiers/GRCh37_latest_genomic.gff.gz
 \
+\
 The script will produce two output files:
 1. `<input gff file name>_gene_annotations.list`\
 This file contains a list of "gene" annotations corresponding to the input list of gene names.
 This file can be used to review the success of loci fetching
 2. `<input gff file name>_<element name>_extension<number of bases to end extend>_collapsed.bed`\
 This file contains the details of the defined elements for locus of interest.
-Overlapping elements will be merged.
+Overlapping elements per gene will be merged.

 ### *STEP 2*
 -------------